subbutvl/awesome-unity-virtual-production/README.md

 Multi User edition can be a good solution to work with multiple render nodes on the Stage for multiple displays.

+FREE VERSION
+Scene Fusion can be used for free for teams of two (2) people on game environments of up to 2000 objects*.
+Simply register an account, then use the console to invite your teammate.

 Scene Fusion from Kinematic Soup - https://www.kinematicsoup.com/scene-fusion/download

 ## Unty 3D Video Plugins ##